Hennzau/Sprint-The-Game-Origin/README.md

 .\venv\Scripts\pip install -r requirements.txt (sur windows)
 ```

--You can then launch the game by executing:
+- You can then launch the game by executing:

 ```
 .\venv\Scripts\python main.py (sur python)
 ```

--A black Pygame window will then open, and the terminal will prompt you to select the level number you want to play.
+- A black Pygame window will then open, and the terminal will prompt you to select the level number you want to play.
 For now, there's only the '0' level, so enter '0'.

 ![](./illustrations/0.png)

--You can then move using the LEFT, RIGHT, UP, DOWN keys on the keyboard.
+- You can then move using the LEFT, RIGHT, UP, DOWN keys on the keyboard.
 You control the small red square in the top-left corner of the screen, and your goal is to reach the point at the bottom-right of the grid by moving.

 ![](./illustrations/2.png)

--There are two color switchers in this level, shown here:
+- There are two color switchers in this level, shown here:

 ![](./illustrations/5.png)

--Upon your victory, you will be asked to respond in the terminal:
+- Upon your victory, you will be asked to respond in the terminal:

 ![](./illustrations/4.png)